NOPEC’s last battle

 But who is the Oracle?

-Its a collection of priced specialists.
-And what those specialists did was reading their masters minds.
+It’s a collection of priced specialists.
+And what those specialists did was read their master’s minds.
 They tried to find ways how to justify ever-higher prices.
-There was a time when USD 30.- was considered to be the high end for some nations.
+There was a time when USD 30.- was considered to be the high-end for some nations.
 No more.

-What could be used as a political weapon in the beginning now became the Achilles heel of oil producers.
+What could be used as a political weapon in the beginning now become the Achilles heel of oil producers.

 Everything that threatened demand was a mortal threat to themselves.
 Because if prices are too low for too long a time, their entire states will disintegrate.
 They were hooked on easy oil money now.

 This was hard enough for many of them to handle.
-But there was still the notion that oil growth would only come from OPEC nations and a few others.
-It was always considered that Noth America, Europe, and Asia would need ever more oil and hence they could not go astray.
+However, there was still the notion that oil growth would only come from OPEC nations and a few others.
+It was always considered that North America, Europe, and Asia would need ever more oil and hence they could not go astray.

 And then shale happened.
 In a sense, shale is the consequence of high prices.
 Nobody would have spent time and money had they not been sure that those high prices ensured a much bigger reward later.
 They wanted to know that this shale thing would allow them to break even on this lesser resource.